tlin23/MetropoleAI/metropole_crawler/spec_metropole_crawler.md

 ## ✅ Overview

 This module implements a structured, on-demand webcrawler for the [Metropole Ballard website](https://sites.google.com/view/metropoleballard/home).
-It extracts visible text content and PDF data from the site’s internal pages, applies text cleanup, and outputs structured data in JSON format for downstream ingestion by LLM systems (e.g., LlamaIndex).
+It extracts visible text content from the site's internal pages, applies text cleanup, and outputs structured data in JSON format for downstream ingestion by LLM systems (e.g., LlamaIndex).

 ---